Virraaj-s07/Vibe_Pilot/README.md

 Vibe Pilot solves this by acting as a pre-flight checklist.
 It doesn't just "chat" with you; it aggressively tests your idea against market viability and technical feasibility before a single line of code is written.

 ## Features

-- **Vibe Score Algorithm**: A deterministic 0-100 rating system that evaluates project potential based on complexity, uniqueness, and current trends.
+- **The Vibe Score:** An algorithmic evaluation of your project's market potential and technical feasibility.
-- **Golden Prompt Injection**: Automatically generates high-fidelity system prompts optimized for modern AI coding agents, ensuring the context window isn't wasted on boilerplate.
+- **Golden Prompt Generator:** Automatically creates a high-fidelity system prompt tailored for your specific app.
-- **Dynamic Roadmap Generation**: Breaks down high-level ideas into execution-ready sprints that agents can consume without hallucination.
+- **Dynamic Roadmap:** Generates a step-by-step execution plan from MVP to Production.
-- **Universal Export**: One-click configuration export for VS Code and standard terminal environments.
+- **One-Click Execution:** Bridges the gap between "Idea" and "Terminal" (Optimized for Claude Code).

 ## Prerequisites